Artaud (album): Release and promotionArtaud was released in October 1973 on Talent-Microfón. "Todas las hojas son del viento" was released alongside B-side "Superchería" as the album's only promotional single that same year. Despite the novelty of its cover art, the label did not give Artaud any special promotional campaign and the album shared its October 1973 advertisement along with nine other titles, among them Lebón's debut, Color Humano 3, Confesiones de invierno and Aquelarre's Brumas. Journalist and friend Miguel Grinberg helped promote the concert presentation of Artaud by interviewing Spinetta on Radio Municipal and by printing posters and banners. Upon release, a reviewer for specialized magazine Pelo praised the album as "the freest and most beautiful long play that I heard in a long time." In its following issue, the magazine stated: "If he wanted, Spinetta could develop a large part of his wealth of creative material as a soloist. He again demonstrated it magically in Artaud."

 Spinetta presented Artaud with two morning shows at the Teatro Astral on Avenida Corrientes, one of the few and most emblematic venues where Argentine rock artists could perform during the early 1970s.
 Despite the sustained growth that the rock nacional movement had been experiencing, venues were made available sporadically and only in the morning or late night hours, as the genre had yet to "reach the necessary status to deserve the central schedules."
 In addition to Spinetta as a soloist and alongside Pescado Rabioso and later Invisible, other acts that performed at Teatro Astral during those years include Manal, Moris, Color Humano, Sui Géneris and Crucis.

 One of the Teatro Astral presentations took place before the album was released and the other some time later, although the exact dates are disputed.
-After the advent of the Internet, bootleg recordings of the shows have appeared on YouTube and blogs dedicated to Spinetta, becoming some of the artist's most celebrated unofficial releases.
-Of the two recordings that circulate on the Internet, only that of October 28, 1973, is the real date of the second show.
+After the advent of the Internet, bootleg recordings of the shows have appeared on YouTube and blogs dedicated to Spinetta, becoming some of the artist's most celebrated unofficial releases.Ortelli, 2013. p.
+93 Of the two recordings that circulate on the Internet, only that of October 28, 1973, is the real date of the second show.
 The first one, supposedly from October 23, 1973, cannot be possible because that day was a Tuesday and both concerts were held on Sunday mornings.
 Some publications continue to misuse this date.
 Instead, the correct date may have been August 26 or September 23.
 Berti has supported the idea that the presentation occurred in September, as have done some contemporary writers.
 After years of circulating online, the October 28, 1973, bootleg—made by a young fan with a monaural Philips recorder—finally received its official release as a live album in 2020, titled Presentación Artaud 1973.
 The recordings were mastered by engineer Mariano López, and the album cover features drawings by Spinetta that were taken from the flyers of the show.

 The Teatro Astral show is considered "one of the most legendary concerts" in Argentine rock history.
 They featured Spinetta accompanied only by his acoustic guitar, and before performing he projected the films The Cabinet of Dr. Caligari and An Andalusian Dog, in addition to giving each audience member a copy of his manifesto Rock: Música dura, la suicidada por la sociedad.

 Despite the imminence of his debut with Invisible, Spinetta presented the album again in December at the Atenas stadium in La Plata, the capital city of Buenos Aires Province.
 He went accompanied by Grinberg, Robertone and brother Gustavo, who had also helped him in the Astral concerts.
 The event was publicized as Pescado Rabioso's farewell concert.
 Like the Astral theater concerts, the exact date of the show in La Plata is disputed.